 You don’t need to be a marketing genius to realize that hospitals with weak or questionable reputations draw fewer patients.

-In fact, for 90% of prospective patients, your reputation matters more than whether you are in their insurance network or whether their doctor recommended your facility.
+In fact, for 90 percent of prospective patients, your reputation matters more than whether you are in their insurance network or whether their doctor recommended your facility.

 This is just one reason why reputation management is another marketing hospital trend to watch in 2019.
 Some of the nation’s most respected hospitals started taking reputation management seriously before it was even a thing.